AnyLog-co/documentation/examples/Secure Network.md

 </pre>
 3. The existing node creates the member policy for the new node.
 4. The existing node assigns permissions to the new node.
+5. As the new is without metadata, it will not be able to process messages from peer nodes.
+   Therefore, a peer node needs to provide the new node a valid copy of the metadata using the following process:
+   a.
+The new node is setting its local authentication to off, using the following command:
+      ```set authentication off```
+   b.
+The peer node copies the metadata to the new node.
+For example:
+      ```run client 10.0.0.78:3048 file copy !blockchain_file !!blockchain_file```
+   c.
+The new node provides the local password and sets authentication to on.
+For example:
+      * ```set local password = 456```
+      * ```set authentication on ```

 The new node is now an active member in the network.

 ## Master Node Configuration